Character Classes

 '{' .* lazy '}'

-However, it is arguably better to restrict which characters can be repeated:
+This expression will match the text {foo}}}};, which may not be desired.
+So it is usually better to restrict which characters can be repeated: